 He looked at me and simply tried to calm me down a little, by saying “It’s OK Chris, just keep jogging”.

-I felt a little relieved, but I didn’t take any time to look behind me and see what kind of distance we had between us and the bull.
+I felt a little relieved.
+Maybe this wasn’t the craziest thing I’d ever done after all.
+I didn’t waste any time to look behind me and see what kind of distance we had between us and the bull.

 By this point, I’m starting to feel like we might make it.
 I kept repeating to myself, “we’re going to be ok”.